BareaMartin/SGA-JAVAEE-WEB/README.md

-# SGA-JAVAEE-WEB
- Complete program to modify a database using Java
+#  Complete program to modify a database using Java using persistance JPQL, Transactions and more.